Military Embedded Systems

 Graphic courtesy BAE Systems

 GREENLAWN, N.Y.
-BAE Systems won a contract worth $19 million contract from the U.S. Navy to design and implement UPX-24 target data-processor capabilities into a single digital interrogator (DI) identification friend or foe (IFF) solution, which is intended to optimize data collection and processing to enable timely insights in order to enhance decision-making on Navy ships.
+BAE Systems won a $19 million contract from the U.S. Navy to design and implement UPX-24 target data-processor capabilities into a single digital interrogator (DI) identification friend or foe (IFF) solution, which is intended to optimize data collection and processing to enable timely insights in order to enhance decision-making on Navy ships.

 According to the company's announcement, digital interrogator systems enable operators to identify nearby forces and make informed decisions that reduce friendly-fire incidents and support mission success.
 By combining these capabilities into a single processor, the new systems will support reduced size, weight, power, and cost (SWaP-C) objectives and enable upgrades in the future.